Ricky Thompson

 Ricky Don Thompson (born May 15, 1954) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Baltimore Colts, Washington Redskins, and St. Louis Cardinals.
 He played college football for the Baylor Bears and was selected in the eighth round of the 1976 NFL draft.

 Biography

-Early years
+Early life

 Ricky Thompson was born May 15, 1954, in El Paso, Texas.
 He attended Gatesville High School in Gatesville, Texas, where he played baseball and football.

 College career

 Thompson was a member of the 1974 Southwest Conference (SWC) championship team at Baylor which is known in school lore as the "Miracle on the Brazos" team since the 1973 Baylor team had finished in last place and the 1974 team was picked last by many.
 He was named to the All-Southwest Conference team as a senior in 1975.
 Thompson scored two of Baylor's three touchdowns in the 1975 Cotton Bowl Classic against Penn State.